jkoelmel/jkoelmel.github.io/Back-End/SparkServer/SparkServerReadMe.md

 To retrieve all users who are PT's, use the endpoint `/api/pt/all`.
 This should be a GET request.

+To retrieve a specific PT, use the endpoint `/api/pt/id` with the query parameter `pt_id`.
+This should be a GET request.

+To retrieve the patients belonging to a specific PT, use the endpoint `api/pt/patients` with the query parameter `pt_id`.
+This should be a GET request.

 #####Sample JSON data
 ```
 [